Cameron District Court and County Court Plan

 c.
 This fee schedule takes into consideration reasonable and necessary overhead cost and the availability of qualified attorneys willing to accept the stated rates.

 d.
 A voucher form and in-court and out-of-court itemization forms will be provided for appointed counsel to itemize the types of services performed.
-(See Attachment Seventeen).
-Appointed counsel must submit this voucher to the judge presiding over the case for which the appointed attorney seeks compensation, for the judge to approve the payment.
+(See Attachment Eleven).
+Appointed counsel must submit this voucher within 60 days to the judge presiding over the case for which the appointed attorney seeks compensation, for the judge to approve the payment.

 e.
 If a judge requests guidance on how to proceed in authorization of a voucher for payment or bill submitted by an attorney, an investigator, or a court-appointed expert, he/she may forward the voucher or bill in question to the Local Administrative Judge who will form a committee for review of the same.
 This committee can also review vouchers where the judge has already disapproved all or part of the requested amount of payment.
 The committee has limited investigatory powers, such as access to jail records to verify jail visits, contact with the attorney who prepared the voucher, and requests to the attorney to produce information to corroborate claims on the voucher.
 The committee then makes non-binding recommendations in writing to the judge presiding over the voucher.
 If the voucher involves an attorney and the attorney is not satisfied with the outcome, he/she may still pursue the statutory remedy outlined in Article 26.05(c) of the Code of Criminal Procedure.

 f.
 An attorney who receives an appointment through the system outlined in this plan or through any other means is not allowed to receive any money or anything else of value for representing the accused, other than what is paid to them by the county, as approved by the court in writing.